-After working with thousands of people, I have come to believe that the purpose of life is connection.
+I believe that the purpose of life is connection.
 Connection leads to joy and happiness.
 Disconnection leads to pain, sadness, and addiction.
-For some people this seems obvious.
-For the more independent people this seems either scary or outright wrong.
+Most of us are very disconnected.
+Some of us feel this disconnection acutely.
+Others of us have disconnected so thoroughly that we no longer recognize connection as a need and may in fact be proud of our independence.
 Much of my life I was in this second group, so I have lots of compassion and understanding for those who value being an island.
 I did all the right things our society told me to do and still felt deeply discontent.
+It took quite a bit of self-archaeology to discover the root cause of disconnection.

 The reason that happiness is so elusive for the vast majority of people is because we have become so skilled and automatic in our disconnection.
 Often, it is the things we do to keep ourselves feeling safe that also keep us from achieving connection and happiness.
 Other times, it is a tendency to distract from suffering with immediate gratification that actually perpetuates our suffering.
 Sometimes we distract with work, substances, or compulsive thinking.
 My job is to help you understand your obstacles to happiness and then cultivate a life that minimizes suffering and maximizes long-term enjoyment.
 Change will come in attitude, emotion, and behavior.
 This does not mean that pain and suffering disappear entirely, as they are a part of life.
 Rather, it is the relationship to them that is changed.
 The goal is a life with more happiness and satisfaction through connection.